-BOMA 360 designation is required at the Regional and International levels of the TOBY Awards competition and must be valid through June 29 of the year in which they are competing (06/29/25 for 2025).
+BOMA 360 designation is required at the regional and international levels of the TOBY Awards competition and must be valid through June 29 of the international year in which they are competing (06/29/26 for 2026).
+New BOMA 360 applications must be received by January 15 of the international competition year.
+Canadian applicants must submit their BOMA 360 applications by May 1, 2025 for the regional deadline of July 15, 2025.